Senwes/senwes.github.io/topics/code-standards.md

 body_class: code
 ---

-The following checklist should be applied when conducting a [code review](code-reviews.html).
+The following checklist should be applied when conducting a [Code Review](code-reviews.html).

 ### Introduction